Ahh….Bangkok. My home away from home on these RTW trips and the only place I’ve visited on all 7 trips.

 We would have one full day and one half day to see the city, so for our first day, I suggested a trip down the river to Khao San Road for a visit to the heart and soul of this tourist-driven city followed by a full day of temple-hopping.
 It made sense to combine all the temple visits into the same day since we’d have to adhere to temple dress-code (covered shoulders and knees) on that day.

 We landed in Bangkok from Koh Samui at 9:30am and the car from the Royal Orchid Sheraton was there waiting.
 Normally, I just take a taxi in from the airport but the Sheraton had offered to pick us up and it was an offer I couldn’t refuse.

-Though there are several Starwood options in Bangkok (and I’ve stayed at most of them), I always keep coming back to the Royal Orchid.
+Though there are numerous hotel options in Bangkok, I always keep coming back to the Royal Orchid.
 While it may not be the most exclusive of the Starwood properties, it has a million-dollar location right on the Chao Phraya River next to a tourist boat dock and a terrific lounge with panoramic views over the river.
 When it comes to convenience for seeing the city, it’s hard to beat the Royal Orchid.